-OBS: One Body Supplement: The role of the churches in the context of violence on marginalised groups such as LGBTI peoples.
+The result was the publication in 2017 of OBS: One Body Supplement: The role of the churches in the context of violence on marginalised groups such as LGBTQI+ peoples.7

-This was a training manual to empower Dialogue Facilitators and Partners to be change agents in their local churches and communities as well as to respond pastorally and prophetically to violence against LGBTI people.
+This was a training manual to empower Dialogue Facilitators and Partners to be change agents in their local churches and communities as well as to respond pastorally and prophetically to violence against LGBTQI+ people.

-OBS was used in sensitisation, awareness building and the training of dialogue facilitators in Lesotho, Botswana, Malawi, Namibia and South Africa.
+OBS was used in sensitisation, awareness building and the training of dialogue facilitators in Lesotho, Botswana, Malawi, Mozambique, Namibia and South Africa.
 Based on these experiences, it was obvious that an updated version of OBS was needed to address insights, contributions and challenges emerging from these training sessions.
-The updated One Body vol 3 (OB3) incorporates much of the material from OBS and includes new sections such as images of God, violence, African culture and Sankofa.
+The updated One Body vol 3 (OB3) incorporates much of the material from OBS and includes new sections such as images of God, violence, African culture and Sankofa to make clearer the connections between different groups suffering from GBV.
 Its full title is